iwanders/nixos-surface/thermald/README.md

 `rapl-read` is useful.

+- Combination of the independent fan controller with our thermal limiting makes for stacked controllers.

 ## Thermald configuration

 - Trip points are really trip points, below it it just resets the limits to the previous trip point or unlimited.
 - It does not gracefully ramp up power limits once we drop below a setpoint.
+- Currently just made a bunch of trip points, to throttle incrementally.

 ```